 Another way of generating the buzz for a game is to make the release tied into an event.
 The best example of this is when a game is released at midnight, which inspires queues of eager gamers waiting to receive one of the first copies.
 The Pokemon franchise often release a special in-game prize of a limited edition rare Pokemon to those who attend release events, which adds an incentive not just to buy the game, but to be an early adopter brand ambassador.
 The use of social media to proliferate game sales comes from this ability to tap into the eager market that then tout the virtues of the game to their peers.
 Being involved in a game conference, such as Sony’s E3 can also add some excitement to the release of a game.
 The conference works to entice fans and spread the word while production is ongoing.
 More funding can be secured if the pre-sales excitement indicates that the money will be made back easily.

 More people than ever are playing some kind of game.
 Whether this is the traditional PC or console game, or a modern twist on it with an online or mobile variant.
 But while this is good for games developers that the industry is flourishing so successfully, it can also be a double-edged sword as the competition for games can also be high.
-So, developers need to ensure that they are finding ways to differentiate and also engage players by creating a buzz and achieving sales targets in order to continue galvanising the industry.
+So, developers need to ensure that they are finding ways to differentiate and also engage players by creating a buzz and achieving sales targets in order to continue galvanizing the industry.
+Whether you are starting your first business or part of an existing studio, there is so much opportunity in the gaming industry.